 The setup for RedHat and SLES are below.
-Note: It is recommended that you specify at least the files listed below in the litefile table with the sepcified options, because most of these files need to be writeable for the node to boot up successfully.
-Before you change the default options, you must make sure it won't affect the whole system.
+Note: It is recommended that you specify at least the files listed below in the litefile table, since most of these files need to be writeable for the node to boot up successfully.
+Before you change the default options, you must make sure it won't affect the system.